Computationally Efficient 3D MRI Reconstruction with Adaptive MLP: Method

-where $\lambda$ is a weighting scalar, $\bf y$ is the acquired measurements, $M$ and $\bf S$ are the sampling mask and coil sensitivities, and $\bf F$ denotes FFT.
-We unitize a neural network $g$ and the data fidelity (DF) module proposed in \cite{TheCascade} to solve (\ref{eq:networkstep}) and (\ref{eq:DFstep}) as the following equations:
+where $y$ is the acquired measurements, $x_u$ is the under-sampled image, $M$ and $S$ are the sampling mask and coil sensitivities, $F$ denotes FFT and $\lambda$ is a weighting scalar. $g_{\theta}$ is a neural network with the data fidelity (DF) module \cite{TheCascade}.

-In order to further utilize the global information, we propose dMLP and combine it with a CNN module in each network cascade (Fig.\ref{fig:themodel}).
-The dMLP is applied over each sub-sampled direction independently and no sub-sampling along the RO direction in practice.
+The proposed Recon3DMLP adapts the memory-friendly cascaded structure.
+Previous work has shown that convolutions with small kernels are essential for low-level tasks \cite{MAXIM}.
+Therefore, we added the dMLP module with large kernels after each 3D CNN with small kernels (k=3) to increase the fitting capacity and utilize the global information.